 From Dornoch travel west along Castle Street and turn left into Sutherland Road (signposted Cuthill).
-After 2 miles (3.2 km) turn right at the forestry signs and follow a forest road to the car park at grid reference NH 767 887).
+After 2 miles (3.2 km) turn right at the forestry signs and follow a forest road to the car park.

 From the south, cross the Dornoch Bridge on the A9 and turn right onto a singletrack road signposted Cuthill.
 1½ miles (2.4 km) further on you'll see the forestry signs on your left.